murffious/kards/react-ui/README.md

 cursor (for cool hand on hovers etc) opacity: Using the \* selector and ‘box-sizing: border-box’ What is a named entity in html and what is the one for copyright (for footer) ?

 FINAL SUBMISSION CHECK -Did I test my links I submitted to make sure they take me to a screen the instructional staff needs to grade it ?

+###### MODES - FUTURE FEATURES

+Mastery Mode add new langauges and review
+REview Google interview Questions on said topic and yo uwill see some new stuff come up

+Score disclosure and info
+Interview Questions missed minus score

+ADMIN MODE
+see all students trouble areas